overhangio/tutor/README.md

 At a minimum, the server running the containers should have 4 Gb of RAM; otherwise, the deployment procedure will crash during migrations (see the [troubleshooting](#troubleshooting) section).

+Also, the host running the containers should be a 64 bit platform. (images are not built for i386 systems)

 ## Step-by-step install

 ### Configure